Find your perfect hike. Book a call with Anna

 Queenstown - Kepler Track

-After meeting your guides and fellow travellers in Queenstown, we’ll head to Fiordland National Park.
+After meeting your guides and fellow travellers in Queenstown, we'll travel to the the gateway to Fiordland National Park; Te Anau.

 Depart Queenstown and head for the stunning Kepler track